Most paid tax return preparers are professional, honest and trustworthy. However, the IRS is committed to investigating those who act improperly.

 - Creating false expenses, deductions or credits to generate a larger refund.

-How you report a tax return preparer for misconduct depends on whether or not you received a notice or letter.
+How you report a tax return preparer for misconduct associated with your individual tax return depends on whether or not you received a notice or letter.

 - Failing to enter a Preparer Tax Identification Number (PTIN) on a tax return or improperly using a PTIN belonging to another individual.